I recently posted about “goat cuddling” and how I tried goat milk from the farm we went to.

 So, I tried regular milk.
 I also tried drinking heavy cream (in small amounts because it is super high in calories).
 But it just wasn’t the same.

 Amazingly, I actually found out that the Walmart near me sells goat milk by the half gallon.
 So, I picked some up.
 It wasn’t quite as good as the stuff that came right from the farm, but it was still very delicious.
-It does taste like regular milk to me, but has a little more creaminess and is a little more rich.
+It does taste like regular milk to me, but with a little more creaminess.
 Calorie-wise, the goat milk from Walmart has 140 calories in a cup.

 If you try it, I recommend shaking the carton each time before you drink it, otherwise the heavier stuff in it tends to settle to the bottom.